 HobbyWing recently sent me their Arris X-Speed 250 mini quad frame to review, which they only released less than a month ago.
-I will build this mini quadcopter in another article, this post will mainly focus on the actual frame.
+I will build this mini quadcopter frame in another article, this post will mainly focus on the actual frame.

 Overview of Arris X-Speed 250 Mini Quad Frame